 > Visit our Group Counseling page

-Our free workshops, led by CAPS counselors at different times and locations throughout the semester, help you learn skills and practices to manage stress, reduce anxiety, prioritize self-care, and thrive at Cornell.
+Workshops led by CAPS counselors at different times throughout the semester, help you learn skills and practices to manage stress, reduce anxiety, prioritize self-care, and thrive at Cornell.

 > Visit our Workshops page

 You can talk to your Primary Care Provider (PCP) – the medical clinician who oversees your healthcare at Cornell – about any questions or concerns you might have related to your physical or mental health.
 Your PCP’s role is to support your well-being from a holistic perspective, and to refer you to specialty care as needed.

 Behavioral Health Consultants (BHCs) work with your primary care medical team to offer brief and highly-tailored recommendations that promote the self-management of your physical health and well-being.